 - Pom poms*

-As soon as students are done completing their art accent, they place their story in a plastic page protector*.
+Then, as soon as students are done completing their art accent, they place their story in a plastic page protector*.
 If an art accent includes paint, glue or glitter glue, they wait for the border to dry completely before placing it in the plastic page protector.

 Finally, they place their story in their writing folder or binder.